TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 Links: [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2992233767) | [Nexus](https://www.nexusmods.com/x4foundations/mods/1150)

 ### Emergent Missions
 Adds dynamic escort, patrol, search and destroy, and some other mission types, all based on what actually is happening in your area.
 Patrol missions actually have a fleet commander that assigns targets for you, bounty kill missions are targetting ships that actually annoyed the faction that gives the quest.
 Reward is based on your performance instead of being static - kill more/do more damage, get higher payment.
-You can also assign your ships to do some of these for you - you simply have to pick the reward once they're done.
+You can also assign your ships to do some of these for you - you simply have to pick up the reward once they're done.

 My 7.0 playthrough is more mercenary-themed than pirate-themed, and these fit great - I assign a fleet to patrol missions while going to head hunt myself.
+You can customize how high the rewards are, and the required reputation to receive the mission offers.

 Author: kuertee
 Links: [Nexus](https://www.nexusmods.com/x4foundations/mods/780)